fyc2646/nb_explainify/README.md

 ## Features 🎯

 - **Smart Markdown Generation**: Get concise, context-aware explanations that focus on what matters.
 No more generic comments!
-- **Intelligent Code Optimization**: Automatically improve your code's readability and efficiency while maintaining its purpose
+- **AI-Powered Code Optimization**: Uses OpenAI's GPT models to suggest code improvements for better readability and efficiency.
+While the optimization is generally reliable, we recommend verifying that the optimized code maintains the original functionality, as LLMs may occasionally generate incorrect suggestions.
-- **Professional Documentation**: Add clear, detailed comments that explain not just what the code does, but why it does it
+- **Professional Documentation**: Add clear, detailed comments that explain not just what the code does, but why it does it.
 - **Engaging Introductions**: Create compelling notebook introductions that perfectly set up your work's context and goals
 - **Insightful Summaries**: Generate comprehensive summaries with practical suggestions for future improvements
 - **Code Beautification**: Ensure your code follows consistent style guidelines automatically

 Best of all?
 It takes just a few lines of code to transform your notebook from basic to brilliant!

+## Example Notebooks 📚

+Want to see nb-explainify in action?
+Check out our example notebooks:
+- [`test.ipynb`](test.ipynb): A basic notebook before enhancement
+- [`test_explanified.ipynb`](test_explanified.ipynb): The same notebook after running nb-explainify

+Compare these notebooks to see how nb-explainify:
+- Adds clear, educational explanations
+- Enhances code readability
+- Creates a comprehensive introduction and summary
+- Maintains the original functionality while improving documentation

+## Compatibility Note 📝

+While nb-explainify works with any Jupyter notebook, it performs best with notebooks that have minimal or no existing comments.
+For notebooks with existing documentation:
+- Existing markdown cells will be enhanced rather than replaced
+- New explanations will complement existing documentation
+- The tool focuses on filling documentation gaps
+- Code optimization and beautification work independently of existing comments

 ## Installation